-“psycho-education and reassurance for the patient and the family” (Robertson, 2008, pp. 461).
+For example, mild tics can often be treated through psycho-education and reassurance for the patient and the family” (Robertson, 2008).

-Psycho-education involves attempting to ingrain an understanding of the illness to the individual affected so that they can better understand how to deal with what is going on.
+Psycho-education involves attempting to ingrain an understanding of the illness in the affected individual so that they can better understand how to deal with what is going on.